 The NAC study highlights other important aspects of the military caregiver population that suggest their experience with caregiving is different than that of civilian caregivers.
-The NAC study found that although

-20 percent of military caregivers provide more than 80 hours of care a week and 69 percent provided more than 20 hours a week, only 58 percent received help from other unpaid caregivers, only 33 percent from paid caregivers and only 15 percent reported using respite care.
+The NAC study found that although 20 percent of military caregivers provide more than 80 hours of care a week and 69 percent provided more than 20 hours a week, only 58 percent received help from other unpaid caregivers, only 33 percent from paid caregivers and only 15 percent reported using respite care.
 The DAV survey similarly found that 17.6 percent of family caregivers provided more than 80 hours of care per week and 77.1 percent provided more than 20 hours per week.
 In addition, 12.3 percent of caregivers indicated that they provided more than 112 hours of care per week, which is about 16 hours per day, seven days per week.
 DAV found that 5 out of 6 caregivers provided care seven days a week.

 The DAV survey also found that approximately one of every three veterans with family caregivers also had children living at home; 20 percent had children younger than 18 living with them.
-As expected, this was particularly true of post-9/11 veterans, of whom 67 percent had children at home, including just over a third of the post-9/11 households (34.3 percent) who had children under 12 years old.
+As expected this was particularly post-9/11 veterans, of whom 67 percent had children at home, including just over a third of the post-9/11 households (34.3 percent) who had children under 12 years old.
 In contrast, the RAND survey estimates about 20 percent of pre-9/11 military caregivers and 39 percent of post-9/11 caregivers reported having a child under the age of 18 who lived with them.
 Although military caregivers in the RAND study indicated providing care benefited their child and family relations, a sizable minority of post-9/11 caregivers indicated that providing care placed a burden upon their family life.

-The RAND study found that private-sector agencies are available to address the needs of caregivers for support, providing a helping hand (loans, housing stipends, transportation), education and training, and wellness programs to name a few.
-Most programs use ADLs and IADLs to assess an individual's level of need, rather than the need for emotional support or supervision, which veterans with behavioral health issues may exhibit.
+The RAND study found that private sector agencies are available to address the needs of caregivers for support, providing a helping hand (loans, housing stipends, transportation), education and training and wellness programs to name a few.
 It is unsurprising that post-9/11 veteran caregivers are more likely to use these sources than other military caregivers given that the types of needs their care recipients have are different than those that would make them eligible for significant support from the VA caregiver assistance program, Medicaid or other public programs.
-Since veterans with more behavioral health conditions often have fewer ADLs, their caregivers receive less assistance.
+Since veterans with more behavioral health conditions often have different needs, their caregivers receive less assistance than those with more physical burdens.
 While most post-9/11 caregivers do use the VA for support (73 percent), they are more reliant upon friends and family (92 percent) and almost equally reliant upon places of worship (66 percent) and associations offering military caregiver support (65 percent).
 They are also more likely than caregivers for veterans of other eras to seek support from state and local government and private associations and caregiver groups.